rtic-rs/rtic/book/en/src/preface.md

 The Rust standard library provides collections for dynamically allocated data-structures which are useful to manage execution contexts at run-time.
 However, in the setting of resource constrained real-time systems, dynamic allocations are problematic (both regarding performance and reliability - Rust runs into a *panic* on an out-of-memory condition).
 Thus, static allocation is the preferable approach!

-RTIC provides a mechanism for `async`/`await` that relies solely on static allocations.
-However, the implementation relies on the `#![feature(type_alias_impl_trait)]` (TAIT) which is undergoing stabilization (thus RTIC v2.x currently requires a *nightly* toolchain).
-Technically, using TAIT, the compiler determines the size of each execution context allowing static allocation.

 From a modelling perspective `async/await` lifts the run-to-completion requirement of SRP, and each section of code between two yield points (`await`s) can be seen as an individual task.
 The compiler will reject any attempt to `await` while holding a resource (not doing so would break the strict LIFO requirement on resource usage under SRP).

 So with the technical stuff out of the way, what does `async/await` bring to the table?